cakephp/docs/en/core-libraries/global-constants-and-functions.rst

         :doc:`/core-libraries/internationalization-and-localization`
         section for more information.

+.. php:function:: __c(string $msg, integer $category, mixed $args = null)

+    Note that the category must be specified with a numeric value, instead of the constant name.
+The values are:

+    - 0 - LC_ALL
+    - 1 - LC_COLLATE
+    - 2 - LC_CTYPE
+    - 3 - LC_MONETARY
+    - 4 - LC_NUMERIC
+    - 5 - LC_TIME
+    - 6 - LC_MESSAGES

+.. php:function:: __d(string $domain, string $msg, mixed $args = null)

+    Allows you to override the current domain for a single message lookup.

+    Useful when internationalizing a plugin:
+    ``echo __d('PluginName', 'This is my plugin');``

+.. php:function:: __dc(string $domain, string $msg, integer $category, mixed $args = null)

+    Allows you to override the current domain for a single message lookup.
+It also allows you to specify a category.

+    Note that the category must be specified with a numeric value, instead of the constant name.
+The values are:

+    - 0 - LC_ALL
+    - 1 - LC_COLLATE
+    - 2 - LC_CTYPE
+    - 3 - LC_MONETARY
+    - 4 - LC_NUMERIC
+    - 5 - LC_TIME
+    - 6 - LC_MESSAGES

+.. php:function:: __dcn(string $domain, string $singular, string $plural, integer $count, integer $category, mixed $args = null)

+    Allows you to override the current domain for a single plural message lookup.
+It also allows you to specify a category.
+Returns correct plural form of message identified by $singular and $plural for count $count from domain $domain.

+    Note that the category must be specified with a numeric value, instead of the constant name.
+The values are:

+    - 0 - LC_ALL
+    - 1 - LC_COLLATE
+    - 2 - LC_CTYPE
+    - 3 - LC_MONETARY
+    - 4 - LC_NUMERIC
+    - 5 - LC_TIME
+    - 6 - LC_MESSAGES

+.. php:function:: __dn(string $domain, string $singular, string $plural, integer $count, mixed $args = null)

+    Allows you to override the current domain for a single plural message lookup.
+Returns correct plural form of message identified by $singular and
+    $plural for count $count from domain $domain.

+.. php:function:: __n(string $singular, string $plural, integer $count, mixed $args = null)

+    Returns correct plural form of message identified by $singular and $plural for count $count.
+Some languages have more than one form for plural messages dependent on the count.

 .. php:function:: am(array $one, $two, $three...)

     Merges all the arrays passed as parameters and returns the merged